 While Retin A is effective at reducing signs of aging, it comes with some serious side effects.
 These include dryness, irritation, redness, peeling, and flaking.

-Retin-A also requires a prescription so it’s not easily accessible as retinol.
+Retin-A also requires a prescription so it’s not as easily accessible as retinol.

 Can you use retinol and Retin A together?